 - be an Australian Citizen or have permanent resident status

-- continue their studies in a Bachelor of Nursing in Semester 1, 2017
+- be continuing their studies in a Bachelor of Nursing in Semester 1 2019

-- be entering into the second or third year of their degree
+- have completed a minimum of 6 study units and be entering into the second or third year of their degree

 - be enrolled in a minimum of 3 study units in each of Semester 1 and Semester 2

 - attend a clinical placement in a rural or remote area in 2019.

 - submit a personal statement (one page maximum), outlining:

 - your commitment to working in rural and remote areas of Australia in the future

 - provide evidence of financial hardship as directed on the application form.

 Applications close at 5pm Friday 26 October 2018.

 University of Southern Queensland